Home ยป Italian Pasta Recipes ยป San Marzano Tomato Sauce

 The quality of the tomatoes is the key to this recipe!

-• Sweeter -San Marzano tomatoes are a premium product and you pay a little more for the quality.
-The tomatoes are very red and sweet with fewer seeds and less acidity plus the juice they are canned in is thick and luscious.
-When you have a recipe where the tomatoes are the star, like this San Marzano tomato sauce, this is the best choice.
+• Sweeter -San Marzano tomatoes are a premium product; you pay a little more for the quality.
+The tomatoes are very red and sweet with fewer seeds and less acidity; the juice they are canned in is thick and luscious.
+This is the best choice when you have a recipe where the tomatoes are the star, like this San Marzano tomato sauce.

 • Convenient – This recipe uses canned San Marzano tomatoes.
 Remember to look for the certification on the label.